Sodium bromate

 Sodium bromate, the inorganic compound with the chemical formula of NaBrO3, is the sodium salt of bromic acid.
 It is a strong oxidant.

 Uses

 Sodium bromate is mainly used in continuous or batch dyeing processes involving sulfur or vat dyes and as a hair-permagent, chemical agent, or gold solvent in gold mines when used with sodium bromide.

 Production

-Sodium bromate is produced by passing bromine into a solution of sodium carbonate.
-It may also be produced by the electrolytic oxidation of sodium bromide.
-Alternatively, it can also be created by the oxidation of bromine with chlorine to sodium hydroxide at 80 °C.
+Sodium bromate can be produced from a solution of sodium carbonate and bromine using chlorine gas as the oxidising agent.

-3 Br2+3 Na2CO3 → 5 NaBr+NaBrO3+3 CO2
+It may also be produced by the electrolytic oxidation of aqueous sodium bromide.

 Human health issues

 Bromate in drinking water is undesirable because it is a suspected human carcinogen.
 Its presence in Coca-Cola's Dasani bottled water forced a recall of that product in the UK.